mopidy/mopidy-pandora/README.rst

   audio stream.
 Free accounts will play advertisements.

 - ``pydora`` >= 2,<3.
 The Python Pandora API Client. **Pre-requisites**: As of 1.11.0 pydora requires `cryptography <https://pypi.python.org/pypi/cryptography>`_.
-  Since Mopidy is still stuck on legacy Python (2.7), there may be some native dependencies on openssl that you will need to install beforehand.
+  Depending on your setup, there may be some native dependencies on openssl that you will need to install beforehand.
   See the `cryptography installation docs <https://cryptography.io/en/latest/installation/>`_ for details.

 - ``cachetools`` >= 1.0.0.
 Extensible memoizing collections and decorators.
 The package is available as ``cachetools`` on PyPI.